edumgt/AWS-Solutions-Architect-Associate/S3/README.md

 - Software delivery: host your software applications that customers can download.
 - Data lakes: because of its virtually unlimited scalability
 - Static website and content: host a static website and static content
+- The solution is also ideal for importing existing data stores for analytics, backup, or archive. s
 Security:
 - Amazon S3 is private by default.
 - You can choose to make your buckets and objects public.